yusupovna1403/string_methods_homework/README.md

 ## String04

-  A variable of type str is given. make sure all letters are lowercase.
+  A variable of type str is given.
+Check that a string variable contains only lowercase letters.

 **Example 1:**